 Pilkauskas, N.V.
 Maternal irregular work schedules and children’s school readiness.

 Welfare reforms have shifted the way the U.S. delivers assistance to low-income families away from direct cash assistance to an increasing reliance on work-contingent benefits through tax credits like the Earned Income Tax Credit (EITC).
-My newest area of research focuses on refundable tax credits among households with children to better understand how the EITC impacts low-income families, paying particular attention to potential downstream effects on children.
-This ongoing work has been funded by the Institute for Research on Poverty, Poverty Solutions and the Russell Sage Foundation.
+One area of my research focuses on refundable tax credits among households with children to better understand how the these credits impact low-income families, paying particular attention to potential downstream effects on children.
+I have several ongoing projects examining the effect of the EITC, the Child Tax Credit (CTC), as well as unconditional cash transfers.
+My work has been funded by the Institute for Research on Poverty, Poverty Solutions and the Russell Sage Foundation.
 Given the increasing reliance of the safety net on tax credits, many policy proposals to further increase the use of tax credits, and political pushes to make other safety net programs work-contingent, this research informs a number of key poverty policies that might impact children.

-Michelmore, K.^ & Pilkauskas, N.V.^ (Forthcoming) Tots and teens: How does child’s age influence maternal labor supply and child care response to the Earned Income Tax Credit?
-Journal of Labor Economics.
+Michelmore, K.^ & Pilkauskas, N.V.^ (2021) Tots and teens: How does child’s age influence maternal labor supply and child care response to the Earned Income Tax Credit?
+Journal of Labor Economics, 39, 895-929

 Pilkauskas, N.V.^ & Michelmore, K.^ (2019).
 The effect of the Earned Income Tax Credit on housing and living arrangements.
 Demography, 56, 1303-1326